Analytical insight into dark matter subhalo boost factors for Sommerfeld-enhanced $s$- and $p$-wave $\gamma$-ray signals: Subhalo boost factor for velocity-dependent annihilation

 \subsubsection{Sommerfeld enhancement at the level of one (sub)halo.}

-In this part, we initiate the derivation of an analytical expression for the subhalo boost factor as further modified by Sommerfeld-enhancement effects.
+In this part, we initiate the derivation of an analytical expression for the subhalo boost factor further subject to Sommerfeld-enhancement effects.
 The derivation proceeds in three steps.
 We first develop an analytical understanding of the Sommerfeld effect at the level of a single structure (this paragraph).
-This is a crucial step before generalizing to a population of structures, which we address just after, and in which we derive a full analytical expression for the Sommerfeld-enhanced $J$-factor associated with a subhalo population.
+This is a crucial step before generalizing to a population of structures in the next paragraph, where we derive a full analytical expression for the Sommerfeld-enhanced $J$-factor associated with a subhalo population.
 Finally, we determine the overall boost factor by calculating the ratio between the Sommerfeld enhanced $J$-factor for the subhalo population and that of the host halo.
-This series of analytical developments is helpful to reach a clearer physical understanding of the intricate phenomena at play in terms of the specific particle physics model parameters, here characterized by the reduced DM Bohr radius ($\propto$ Compton wavelength) in units of the interaction range, $\epsilon_\phi$.
+This series of analytical developments is helpful to reach a clearer physical understanding of the intricate phenomena at play in terms of the specific particle physics model parameters, here characterized by the reduced DM Bohr radius, $\epsilon_\phi$.
 We recall that a Sommerfeld configuration is entirely fixed by $\epsilon_\phi$ and the coupling strength $\alpha_\chi$ in our simplified model.
-Decreasing $\epsilon_\phi$ roughly amounts to increase the DM particle mass or the interaction coupling constants, or to decrease the mediator mass, assuming all of the other parameters are fixed.
+Decreasing $\epsilon_\phi$ roughly amounts to increasing the DM particle mass or the interaction coupling constants, or decreasing the mediator mass, assuming all of the other parameters are fixed.